Choosing Strings and Tension for your Tennis Racquet

-Please find below some general information to help answer some key questions.
+Choosing the next set of strings for your tennis can sometimes be a challenge.
+Please find below some general information to help answer some key questions around this topic.

 Tension on all racquets:

-The higher the tension, the more control.
-The lower the tension, the more power.
+- The higher the tension, the more control the string bed will deliver.

 We generally recommend higher tensions to help get more control out of your strings over time simply as strings will loosen over time naturally.
 Frequency of play, balls used, velocity of play and weather conditions will effect string tension.